Healthcare Brand Marketing

 Is it relevant?

 Every idea, no matter how unique, is worthless if it isn’t relevant to the brand and its audiences.
 All brand messages and experiences need to be put through this filter.
-Our job as the agency is to develop the brand message and deliver the experience that sits at the sweet spot of what the brand is about and what the audience wants.
+Our job as the agency is to develop the brand advertising message and deliver the experience that sits at the sweet spot of what the brand is about and what the audience wants.

 Does it fit into today’s culture?

 Next, we need to make sure the message is culturally relevant.
 Will people care?
 Does it fit into their lives?
 Will they be compelled to share it?
-We make sure the message is based on specific real-life insights, because that’s the work that engages people.
+We make sure the advertising message is based on specific real-life insights, because that’s the work that engages people.
 Whether wellness marketing, skincare marketing or hospital marketing, consumer marketing or physician marketing, the same rules apply.

 Is it fresh?